Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * Attach `RayPerceptionSensorComponent3D` or `RayPerceptionSensorComponent2D` to use.
 * This observation type is best used when there is relevant spatial information for the agent that doesn't require a fully rendered image to convey.
-* Use as few rays as necessary to solve the problem in order to improve learning stability and agent performance.
+* Use as few rays and tags as necessary to solve the problem in order to improve learning stability and agent performance.

 ## Actions